NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/authentication.rst.txt

 .. note::
   The information provided below is just one way to configure Keycloak to provide a JWT that will work with STIG Manager.
-Please make sure you configure Keycloak in accordance with your specific organizations Security Policy.
+Please make sure you configure Keycloak in accordance with your organization's Security Policy.

 .. _keycloak: